Mephiles/torntools_extension/CONTRIBUTING.md

             * Mobile
             * Certain elements being there, or not being there.
             * API Access
-            * Other things that would make it act as if the feature is no enabled.
+            * Other things that would make it act as if the feature is not enabled.
 * Don't use any of Torn's CSS-classes, they are always subject to change.
     * It's fine to rely on them as selectors.
         * If a class contains `_` or `___`, make sure to not use the class selector, like `.SOMENAME_xyz` but instead